matthewdowney/matthewdowney.github.io/_posts/2020-01-25-practical-clojure-macros-java-interop.md

 cached ones, etc.)

-If you want to guarantee maximum possible concurrency, you can use the Java standard library's CountDownLatch oblige each thread to wait for the others to have started before starting.
+If you want to guarantee maximum possible concurrency, you can use the Java standard library's CountDownLatch to oblige each thread to wait for the others to have started before starting.

 ```clojure
 (import java.util.concurrent.CountDownLatch)